ProjetsPL/treehouse-theme/collections/_posts/us/2020-01-29-charcoal-grey-what-is-charcoal-color-and-how-to-use-it.md

 ![Charcoal walls - a good idea?](/uploads/antracyt-na-scianach-czy-to-dobry-pomysl.jpg "Charcoal walls - a good idea?")
 {% endfig %}

 Charcoal works best as a wall colour in spacious and bright interiors.
 Such a room should be well illuminated with lots of natural light.
 The best rooms in which you can use charcoal paint are located on **eastern, south-eastern and western side** of a building.
-You shouldn’t paint northern rooms with charcoal paint - they might look too dark and cold in such arrangements.
+You shouldn’t color northern rooms with charcoal paint - they might look too dark and cold in such arrangements.
 In such cases it is better to combine the shade with brighter ones.

 {:.distinction.distinction-warning}
 If the room is very small, you shouldn’t paint the walls charcoal.
 Such a dark shade would overwhelm the already small space.
 A better idea is to paint the walls in different, brighter color that makes the room look bigger.
 You can use charcoal accessories instead - as accent elements.